arelate/vangogh/README.md

 ## REST API

-The default installation method provided above would start a web service that can serve available data over HTTP REST API.
+The default installation method provided above would start a web service that serves available data over HTTP REST API.

 Here are available endpoints and parameters: